Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Spatio-Temporal Consistent and Interpretable Modeling

 During the industrial process, variables are related not only to adjacent nodes but also to variables in far topological structures.
-Aligning the topological correlation among spatio-temporal local features is vital for industrial process modeling and monitoring.
-In this vein, we propose a far topological alignment layer, which is shown in Figure~\ref{fig:far topological structure capture block}.
-This layer is coupled with the spatio-temporal feature extraction layer.
-Local spatio-temporal features are sparsely mapped and aligned by multi-head attention modules to capture the topological correlation in industrial processes.
-The calculated attention weights can be considered as the dependencies among far topological features and captured by models.
-Subject to potential far topological variable correlations, the adaptive position encoding at the spatio-temporal feature extraction layer is realigned with new features, which will again improve the modeling and monitoring accuracy.
+Aligning the far topological correlation among local features and making sure the spatio-temporal consistency are vital for the modeling and monitoring of thermal power plant.
+In this vein, we propose a far topological alignment block, which is shown in Fig.~\ref{fig:Overview of the proposed STCIM} (c).

+The local spatio-temporal consistent features are first sparsely mapped by the multi-head linear transformations to highlight different aspects of the features.
+Then several self-attention modules are utilized to capture the far topological structure in features by calculating the attention weights of all features.
+The calculated weights can be considered as the dependencies among far topological features and captured by models.
+Subsequently, the captured topological and spatio-temporal features pass through a fully connected module with GeLU to provide nonlinear properties.
+In the forward process, there are two shortcut connections to ensure the flow of information.
+During the far topological variable correlation extraction process, the adaptive position encoding at the local spatio-temporal feature extraction layer is realigned with new features, which will again ensure the consistency of the far topological spatio-temporal feature and improve the modeling and monitoring accuracy.

-Assume that the features captured by the spatio-temporal feature extraction layer are $V\in R^{H\times W\times K}$.
-Based on the attention weights in Eq.~\eqref{eq:attention}, the dependencies among far topological features can be calculated by
+Assume that the features captured by the local spatio-temporal feature extraction block are $\hat{S}\in R^{H\times W\times K}$.
+Based on the attention weights, the dependencies among far topological features can be calculated by

-where $Q=K=V$.
+where $Q=K=V=\hat{S}$.
 The calculated weights determine the intrinsic correlation among the input features, helping the networks capture the potential far topological structure among all the features.
-By multiplying $Weight(V,V)$ with $V$, the importance determined by the long-term topological correlation can be used in feature extraction.
+By multiplying $Weight(\hat{S},\hat{S})$ with $\hat{S}$, the importance determined by the long-term topological correlation can be used in feature extraction.